define-private-public/Masala/README.md

 as include the .so as the same directory as `masala.bin`

 This project also requires GNU Readline.
 Version 6.x was used to make this.
 It is not included in this repository.
+If you are on OS X, I recommend installing the package `readline` from homebrew (`brew install readline`).

 Building & Running